-  When we founded in 2014 and every year since, mothers have shared with us extensively about the impact of lack of access to family law legal aid, particularly for those escaping domestic abuse.
+When we founded in 2014 and every year since, mothers have shared with us about the impact of lack of access to justice and lack of access to family law legal aid, particularly for those escaping gender-based domestic violence.
 In 2017, we joined a constitutional challenge led by Westcoast LEAF regarding our province's failure to provide adequate family law legal aid to women leaving abusive relationships.

 As articulated by Westcoat LEAF, when women fleeing relationship violence can’t get a lawyer to represent them in their family law dispute, conflict with their abusive ex can be drawn out and intensified.
 Violence can escalate, endangering them and their children.
 They may even lose custody of their kids.

 This scenario is all too common in BC today.
 More than a decade ago, legal aid in BC was drastically cut by 40% overall and by 60% for family law, so that today 3 out of every 5 applications for family law legal aid representation are denied.
 Access to family law legal aid is generally restricted to those who are recognized as needing an immediate interim court order to ensure their own or their children’s safety.
 Even when women do manage to get help from a family law lawyer through the legal aid system, the time the lawyer can spend preparing for the case is capped at such a low level that many of their legal needs are still likely to go unmet.
 In addition, the extremely low-income requirement for legal aid eligibility excludes a huge number of people who cannot afford a lawyer, including many minimum wage earners.